Living with the messiness: Experiences of ordained women in the Episcopal priesthood

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Holzgang, Amy Alina, "Living with the messiness: Experiences of ordained women in the Episcopal priesthood" (2000).
 Sociology - Dissertations.
-Paper 35.
+35.